vishnumaiea/ISL1208-RTC-Library/README.md

 # Known Issues
 ### 24 Hour format support

-I've not added 24 hour format support for now.
-The RTC supports it.
+I have not added 24 hour format support for now.
+The RTC supports it though.
 I might add this in future if I find it any useful.
-If you can do it yourself, let me know.
+If you can do it yourself, let me know ;)